-Throughout the year the local newspapers, TV stations and the WHSD website will publish stories and photographs of events held throughout the Wayne Highlands School District.
+Throughout the year the local newspapers, TV stations and the Wayne Highlands School District will publish stories and photographs of events held throughout the Wayne Highlands School District.
 If for any reason you wish that your child not be included in any of the media coverage, you are asked to submit your request in writing to the school during the first week of each school year with the other forms referenced in this handbook.

-WAYNE HIGHLANDS SCHOOL DISTRICT 2020-2021 SCHOOL CALENDAR
+WAYNE HIGHLANDS SCHOOL DISTRICT 2021-2022 SCHOOL CALENDAR